hanjustin/Spring-Study-Notes/README.md

 ## AOP (Aspect Oriented Programming)
 * Separating business logic code from repetitious cross-cutting concerns code, such as logging, security, or transaction management, for increasesd code modularity.
 * Method calls are intercepted and altered using aspects to provide additional functionalities.
+* Multiple aspects can be added to a method. `@Order(#)` can specify aspect's order.
+Aspect with lower number given will execute first.

 ### `@Aspect`